wazo-platform/wazo-dbms/README.md

     running at this stage
   * postgresql is configured

-  So you find yourself at the end of the xivo-upgrade with an not-updated database schema, and this is not good.
+  So you find yourself at the end of the wazo-upgrade with an not-updated database schema, and this is not good.